by Barry Newton

 The death of Jesus brought into existence a new era, creating the possibility of being “baptized into his death” (Romans 6:3), in order to receive those benefits his death inaugurated.
 Accordingly, it was impossible for the thief to be baptized with this baptism which the gospel commands.

 These stories of grace, coming as they are from another era, cannot inform us about what is required or not necessary for responding to Jesus today.
-We cannot deduce from the pre-resurrection stories of the paralytic or the thief that exceptions exist to what the post-resurrection gospel demands.
-They simply underscore our desperate need for Jesus!
+We cannot deduce from the pre-resurrection stories of the paralytic nor from the thief that exceptions exist to what the post-resurrection gospel demands.
+They simply underscore our desperate need for Jesus and forgiveness comes through his authority!

 To conclude from the thief on the cross that baptism is unnecessary is like trying to argue in court that you own the real estate even though you never made a payment nor inherited it.
 The court will summarily dismiss the case.
 The times have changed.